-- Operator, primary server and media server pod must have been started in different availability zones. - Load balancer IP address and node on which primary server pod have started are in different availability zones. - Load balancer created for NetBackup load balancer service is in failed state. - FQDN to IP address given in networkLoadBalancer section in CR spec is not DNS resolvable.
+- Operator, primary server and media server pod must have been started in different availability zones. - Load balancer IP address and node on which primary server pod have started are in different availability zones. - Load balancer created for NetBackup load balancer service is in failed state. - FQDN to IP address given in networkLoadBalancer section in CR spec is not DNS resolvable. - To resolve the primary server connection issue, perform the following - 1 Delete the primary server and media server CR instance using the following command:

-To resolve the primary server connection issue, perform the following kubectl delete -f <environment.yaml>
+kubectl delete -f <environment.yaml>